paybondpaybond

 TypeScript quickstart

-This quickstart walks through the canonical Paybond Kit flow in TypeScript:
+This quickstart shows the standard Paybond application flow in TypeScript:

 1. Open an authenticated session against the Gateway with a service-account API key.

-Every call below is tenant-scoped: the realm is derived from the Gateway exchange and bound to the returned client.
-You never pass a tenant id by hand, and the Kit throws if Harbor echoes a different tenant or intent than you requested.
+Every call below is tenant-scoped.
+The tenant comes from the Gateway exchange and is bound to the returned client, so you never pass a tenant ID by hand.

-allowedTools should contain your application's own tool or operation names.
-Paybond does not define a fixed catalog here; Harbor simply enforces that the later verifyCapability(..., operation) call matches one of the names you bound onto the intent.
+allowedTools should contain your application's own operation names.
+Paybond does not define that catalog; Harbor simply checks that the later authorizeSpend({ operation }) or verifyCapability({ operation }) call matches one of the names attached to the intent.

 For the full API surface, see the TypeScript SDK reference.